 Putting Our Model Into Action

-We helped our partners reach the Implementation stage and develop comprehensive Marine Protection System Plans for all 19 MPAs.
+We helped our partners reach the Implementation stage and develop comprehensive Marine Protection System Plans for coastal MPAs and mangrove concessions.

-We helped establish patrolling strategies to cover 100% of each MPA and acquire patrol equipment and uniforms for each site, including two patrol vessels, an HD surveillance camera, radio communication equipment, and satellite vessel monitoring software.
+We helped establish patrolling strategies for each site and acquired patrol equipment and uniforms for rangers, including patrol vessels, a radar, HD surveillance cameras, radio communication equipment, and satellite vessel monitoring software.

-We conducted annual trainings for all MPA managers and staff, including dedicated peer-to-peer exchanges and regional workshops.
+We conducted annual trainings for all enforcement officers and community rangers, including dedicated peer-to-peer exchanges and regional workshops.

 We helped secure a partnership with CI-GEF to support enforcement operations across the entire coast.

-We helped our partners establish community workshops and programs to improve understanding of the importance of marine conservation and fisheries regulations.
+We partnered with community NGOs to support sea turtle conservation efforts along the coast.
+As a result, the first leatherback sea turtle nest hatched in over 40 years in 2021.
+WildAid was instrumental in forming a country-wide strategy for sea turtle conservation and helped our partners establish community workshops and programs to improve understanding of the importance of marine conservation and fisheries regulations.